hershbhasin/hershbhasin.github.io/_posts/2019-10-21-azure-stream-analytics.md

 1. What are the specific problems streaming  data is trying to solve?
 Why do we need something new when we already have storage mediums like databases etc?
 2. How does flowing data streams differ from OLTP databases, key value stores, caches etc.
 3. As unbounded streams of data flows, how can we listen for data that interests us, and extract such data.
 4. After discussing these topics, I'll do a live demo by building a  streaming platform.
-This streaming platform will comprise of an Azure Event Hub, an Azure Stream Analytics job, a SQL Server database, and a C# console application that will generate events .
+This streaming platform will comprise of an Azure Event Hub, an Azure Stream Analytics job, a SQL Server database, and a C# console application that will generate events.